janeznovak/ckeditor5-image-remove-event-callback-plugin/demo-remove-image/README.md

 ![image](https://user-images.githubusercontent.com/26048707/150535119-8aeff1c7-d89f-4508-acdc-86820f6c6a7e.png).

-9. You can see that the name of the removed object, which is inlineImage.
+9. You can see that the name of the removed object, which is imageInline.